Starting at 12:01 a.m. on July 31, non-medical masks are mandatory in most indoor public places.

 Industry Guidelines have been approved.
 These guidelines will help Members prepare to reopen salons and

 offer services to the public once again.
-It will be up to all independent businesses, individual business
+It will be up to all independent businesses, individual

-implement the best practices for your business, your clients, and your staff when reopening.
+to implement the best practices for your business, your clients, and your staff when reopening.

 There are many different business situations in this Industry.
 Some salons are small, with only one proprietor;